Sturmflut/sturmflut.github.io/_posts/2015-05-06-hacking-ubuntu-touch-part-2-devices-and-images.markdown

 ## Signing keys

 There are actually two more files which are part of an image, but they are common to all images and are downloaded by `ubuntu-device-flash` in the background: the cryptographic signing keys.
-There are two keyrings stored in `~/.cache/ubuntuimages/gpg/`, containing the followiing keys:
+There are two keyrings stored in `~/.cache/ubuntuimages/gpg/`, containing the following keys:

 {% highlight text %}
 $ tar -xvf image-signing.tar.xz keyring.gpg -O | gpg --import